TriLuu01/TriLuu01.github.io/README.md

 **[plots.js](/plots.js)**

-- Use d3.json to fetch and parse biodiversity data[samples.json](/sample.json), manipulate and filter data to display information specific to particular volunteer.
+- Use d3.json to fetch and parse biodiversity data [samples.json](/sample.json), manipulate and filter data to display information specific to particular volunteer.

 - Use event handlers in JavaScript to add interactivity to a data visualization.